Pictogram van een vrachtwagen, symbool voor verzending of levering. Free home delivery from €75

 - The place of delivery is the address that the consumer has communicated to the company.

 - Subject to the provisions of paragraph 4 of this article, the company will execute accepted orders with due speed but no later than 30 days, unless the consumer has agreed to a longer delivery period.
-If delivery is delayed, or if an order cannot be executed or only partially executed, the consumer will be notified no later than 30 days after placing the order.
+If delivery is delayed, or if an order cannot be fulfilled or can only be partially fulfilled, the consumer will be notified no later than 30 days after placing the order.
 In that case, the consumer has the right to terminate the agreement without costs.
 The consumer is not entitled to compensation.

-- If delivery of an ordered product proves to be impossible, the entrepreneur will make efforts to provide a replacement item.
+If delivery of an ordered product proves impossible, the entrepreneur will make efforts to provide a replacement item.
 At the latest upon delivery, it will be clearly and understandably communicated that a replacement item is being delivered.
 The right of withdrawal cannot be excluded for replacement items.
-The costs of any return shipment are borne by the entrepreneur.
+The costs of any return shipment are the responsibility of the entrepreneur.

-- The risk of damage and/or loss of products rests with the entrepreneur until the moment of delivery to the consumer or a previously designated and entrepreneur-known representative, unless expressly agreed otherwise.
+The risk of damage and/or loss of products rests with the entrepreneur until delivery to the consumer or a representative designated in advance and known to the entrepreneur, unless expressly agreed otherwise.

 Article 12 – Duration transactions: duration, termination, and extension